2amigos/yii-cdn-asset-management-library/README.md

 IMPORTANT
 ---------
 Some extensions do work with the `YII_DEBUG` Yii constant in order to force copy the assets, that means for the `S3AssetManager` to publish to S3 Bucket all the time the files.
+So make sure you do have that constant set to `false`.

 Also, make sure you have configured a proper `CCache` Component in your application, that is highly important as it tells, whether the asset file has been already processed (means published to S3) or not.
 We have configured `CMemcache`.